Treating watering eyes

-Having treatment for watering eyes will depend on how severe the problem is and what is causing it.
-Treatment is not always necessary.
+Treatment for watering eyes isn't always necessary.
+Treatment depends on how severe the problem is and what's causing it.

-If infective conjunctivitis is causing watering eyes, your GP may prescribe a course of antibiotics.
-If they suspect a virus is the cause, you may be advised to wait for a week or so to see if the condition resolves itself before prescribing a course of antibiotics.
+If a bacterial infection such as conjunctivitis is causing watering eyes, your GP may prescribe a course of antibiotics.
+If they suspect a virus is the cause, you may be advised to wait for a week or so to see if it resolves itself.

-If your watering eyes are being caused by an inward-growing eyelash (entropion), or a foreign object, such as a piece of grit in your eye, the eyelash or object can be removed by your GP or eye specialist.
+In cases where irritation is caused by an inward-growing eyelash or a foreign object, such as a piece of grit, these can be removed by your GP or eye specialist.

-If your lower eyelid turns inwards (entropion) or outwards (ectropion), a minor operation carried out under local anaesthetic may be recommended.
+If your lower eyelid rolls inwards (entropion) or sags outwards (ectropion), a minor operation carried out under local anaesthetic may be recommended.
 The most common procedure involves tightening the tendon that holds the outer eyelid in place to give it extra support.
 See the page on treating ectropion for more information.

 Surgery for blocked tear ducts

-Tear ducts are the tubes that excess tears drain away through.
+Tear ducts allow excess tears to drain away.
 If a blocked tear duct is causing watering eyes, it can be treated with surgery.
-However, it is up to you whether or not you want treatment.
-If your watering eye is not bothering you, surgery may not be necessary.

-If you have an infection in your tear sac (where excess tears from your eyes drain into), it will need to be treated with surgery.
+If you have an infection in your tear sac (where excess tears from your eyes drain into), it will need to be treated with antibiotics first, before surgery.
 Left untreated, the infection could spread to your eye socket.

-Dacryocystorhinostomy (DCR for short) is a common surgical procedure that is used to treat blocked tear ducts.
+Dacryocystorhinostomy (DCR) is a common surgical procedure used to treat blocked tear ducts.
 It involves creating a new channel from the tear sac to the inside of your nose.
 This channel allows tears to bypass the blocked part of your tear duct.

-- removing a very small piece of bone from the side of your nose, allowing the tear sac to drain directly into the nasal cavity.
-This can be done externally, starting with a small incision in the skin of your nose or from inside the nose, allowing the sac to be opened up; an endoscope (a narrow, flexible tube with a light at the end) is often used during the procedure (endoscopic endonasal DCR)
+Surgery generally involves removing a very small piece of bone from the side of your nose, allowing the tear sac to drain directly into the nasal cavity.
+This can be done externally, starting with a small incision in the skin on the side of your nose, or from inside the nose using an endoscope.
+An endoscope is a narrow, flexible tube with a light at the end.

-A very thin silicone tube is inserted to keep the channel open.
-After a couple of months, the tube will be removed and the channel will stay open without it.
+A very thin silicone tube is often inserted to keep the channel open.
+Within a few months, the tube will be removed and the channel should stay open without it.

-The DCR procedure is usually carried out under general anaesthetic or under local anaesthetic with some sedation, and takes up to an hour to perform.
+The DCR procedure is carried out either under general anaesthetic or under local anaesthetic with some sedation, and takes up to an hour to perform.

 Most DCR surgery is carried out as a day case procedure, which means you can go home the same day.
-You will be given instructions to follow when you are discharged – for example, not to rub your eyes or blow your nose for one week after surgery.
+You will be given instructions to follow when you are discharged – for example, not to blow your nose for one week after surgery.
 You may also be given some eye drops or ointment to use to prevent infection and inflammation, as well as a nasal spray.

-If the drainage channels on the inside of your eye (canaliculi) are narrowed but not completely blocked, it may be possible to use a probe to widen them.
-If the canaliculi are completely blocked by tears, an operation to drain them may be required, involving a small glass tube (called the Jones Tube) being inserted to bypass the blockage and drain the tears.
+If the drainage channels on the inside of your eye (canaliculi) are completely blocked by tears, an operation to drain them may be required.
+This usually involves inserting a small glass tube (called a Lester Jones Tube) to drain the tears.

 Treating watering eyes in babies